franchesoni/research_reports/README.md

-# research_reports
+# Research reports on computer vision and AI
-A bunch of small-scale experiments and reports
+A list of small-scale research explorations